 From the humble little gallery of 40 years ago to the present, the glue that has held the guild together and kept it flourishing has been the commitment of individuals to the gallery's success.
 Currently, the gallery has grown to over 50 artists.
 Of course, being blessed with a wonderful, loyal customer base has been crucial to its success and longevity.
 Best of all, the guild has been supported and inspired by one another in the process and have developed a real sense of community that the gallery hopes will continue for future generations of artists and craftspeople.

-ARTISANS' GUILD GALLERY BOARD MEMBERS 2017 Hannalore Kroger, CEO Candace McCaffery, Co-President Marilyn Gray, Co-President Jeanne Bunting, Vice President Jacquelyne Collett, Treasurer Joyce Marie Lottinville, Secretary
+ARTISANS' GUILD GALLERY BOARD MEMBERS 2019 Candace McCaffery, Co-President Marilyn Gray, Co-President Jeanne Bunting, Vice President Jacquelyne Collett, Treasurer Joyce Marie Lottinville, Secretary

-ARTISANS' GUILD GALLERY COMMITTEE CHAIRS 2017 Linda Pence, Co-Chair of Display Trude Spillane, Co-Chair of Display Jacquelyne Collett, Chair of Finance Laura Richards, Co-Chair of Advertising Joann Alarid, Co-Chair of Advertising Kate Murray, Chair of Scheduling Dave Hall, Chair of Housekeeping Peter Senesac, Chair of Building/Maintenance Rick Shamel, Bookkeeper Penni Hauck, Webmaster
+ARTISANS' GUILD GALLERY COMMITTEE CHAIRS 2019 Linda Pence, Co-Chair of Display Trude Spillane, Co-Chair of Display Jacquelyne Collett, Chair of Finance Joann Alarid, Chair of Advertising Harriet Huss, Chair of Social Media Abby Hogan, Chair of Outreach Kate Murray, Chair of Scheduling Dave Hall, Chair of Housekeeping Peter Senesac, Chair of Building/Maintenance Rick Shamel, BIO-Keeper Penni Hauck, Webmaster

 Gainesville Artisans' Guild Gallery 201 Southeast 2nd Place, Suite 113, Gainesville, Florida 32601, Phone: 352-378-1383 Hours: Monday - Saturday 10 am - 7 pm, SundayNoon - 5 pm Copyright 2017 Artisans' Guild Gallery, All Rights Reserved